MartinPaulEve/meTypeset/README.md

 2. A limited set of the transforms can be called through any renderer capable of parsing XSLT 1.0.
 This will not include the meTypeset classifier stages.

 The modfications to the OxGarage stack contained within this project are Copyright Martin Paul Eve 2014 and released under the licenses specified in each respective file.

+Please see the COPYING file for further details on licensing.

 ## Features